 In 1888, Rufus Jones married Sarah Coutant.
 In that year, he wrote the biography of his uncle and aunt, Eli and Sybil Jones.

 From 1889 to 1893, Jones served as principal at Oak Grove Seminary.
 In 1890, he was recorded a minister at South China, Maine, Monthly Meeting and Vassalboro Quarterly Meeting.

 Lowell Coutant Jones was born in 1892.

-In 1894, Friends Review merged with the “pastoral” Christian Worker to become the American Friend with Rufus Jones as Editor.
+In 1894, Friends Review merged with the “pastoral” Christian Worker to become the American Friend, with Rufus Jones as Editor.

-In 1897, Jones went to England, Italy, Ireland and Switzerland where he met various English Friends, including John Wilhelm Rowntree.
+In 1897, Jones went to England, Italy, Ireland, and Switzerland, where he met various English Friends, including John Wilhelm Rowntree.
 He attended London Yearly Meeting, went to Oxford with Thomas Hodgkin, and went to Switzerland with Rendel Harris.

 Sarah C. Jones died of tuberculosis in 1899.
 Rufus Jones declined an offer of the presidency of Earlham.
-He had determined his mission was to unite all the Yearly Meetings in America.
-“Shall there be a Central Body”? was his presentation at the Indianapolis Quinquennial Conference in 1897.
+He had determined his mission was to unite all of the Yearly Meetings in America.
+“Shall there be a Central Body?" was his presentation at the Indianapolis Quinquennial Conference in 1897.
 He worked on this statement with James Wood (“most weighty Friend in America”), and finished and published in 1900 the Uniform Discipline by which: birthright membership discontinued; employment of pastors was provided for; and vote rather than consensus of delegates, as well as statement of belief.

 Rufus Jones became engaged to Ellen Wood; Wood died in 1900 of typhoid fever.
 Jones published A Dynamic Faith in which he explored “religious mysticism [as] an attempt to realize the presence of God in the soul.”